-By considering important goals or attributes of health systems other than health improvement itself, such as equity and financial protection, our analyses have taken some initial steps towards addressing and analyzing universal health coverage for MNS disorders.
-Since these conditions are chronic and disabling, often go undetected and are regularly omitted from essential packages of care or insurance schemes, they pose a direct threat to households’ well-being and economic viability33.
-Accordingly, an effort has been made to identify – in two distinct settings, India and Ethiopia – how scaled-up community-based public services might contribute to greater equality of access and less out-of-pocket (OOP) spending.
-Both countries have recently articulated ambitious plans to enhance mental health service quality and coverage, as well as extend financial protection or health insurance for their citizens.
-Across these two geographical settings, it is evident that publicly financing mental health service scale-up leads to a more equitable allocation of public health resources across income groups, with the lowest-income groups benefiting most in terms of financial protection.
-Figure 3 illustrates this point, using schizophrenia treatment in India as an example.
-Since current treatment coverage is low (especially in Ethiopia), however, averted out-of-pocket spending arising from a switch to public finance of treatment costs would also be low.
-Only when a substantial increase in service coverage is modeled does one see the true scale of the private expenditures that would pertain in the absence of public financed care.
-In conclusion, it is vital that increased financial protection of persons with MNS disorders go hand in hand with scaled-up coverage34 of an essential package of care.

-[Figure 3 here]
+Beyond health improvement itself, there are other important goals or attributes of health systems to be considered, including equity and financial protection.
+Since many MNS disorders run a chronic and disabling course, often go undetected and are regularly omitted from essential packages of care or insurance schemes, they pose a direct threat to households’ well-being and economic viability, as a result of private out-of-pocket expenditures on health services and goods, as well as diminished production or income opportunities33.
+It is therefore incumbent upon governments to ensure that intervention costs are largely met through financial protection measures such as health insurance schemes.
+In the many LMY settings where rates of service availability and uptake remain very low, however, enhanced financial protection measures alone will not move the population of persons with MNS disorders substantially towards a goal of universal health coverage.
+For that goal to be progressively realized, financial coverage of persons with MNS disorders needs to be accompanied by substantially scaled-up service coverage34.

 HOW TO SCALE UP?
 HEALTH SYSTEM BARRIERS AND OPPORTUNITIES

 Despite the evidence summarized in the preceding sections, there is relatively little action on addressing MNS disorders in most LMYs.
 There are several reasons for this lack of action, perhaps the most important one being the overall lack of policy commitment to MNS disorders, as evident from the fact that less than 1% of the health budget is allocated to mental health in most LMYs35.
 Similarly, despite the evidence based calls to action for scaling up services for almost a decade36, less than 1% of development assistance for health is devoted to mental health.37 Key contributors to the lack of political will and consequently low levels of resource allocation include the low demand for mental health care interventions (in part due to low levels of mental health literacy and high levels of stigma attached to MNS disorders); the lack of technically sound leadership in designing and implementing evidence based programs; the lack of adequate absorptive capacity in the existing health care system’s competing policy priorities and vested interests (for e.g. in relation to the alcohol beverage and pharmaceutical industry and the medical profession); the lack of effective agency and advocacy by affected people; and the persisting belief in the importance of hospital based specialized models of care which continue to absorb disproportionate amounts of the already meagre budgetary allocations for this sector22.
-In order to address this formidable list of barriers, the scaling up of interventions for MNS disorders requires an approach that embraces public health principles, systems thinking, and a whole-of-government perspective, as has been demonstrated by a number of countries.
+To add to this list is the reality that the evidence synthesized in this paper has limitations, in particular significant gaps in the evidence in support of some interventions in low and middle income countries and limited effectiveness of the best available interventions for some disorders.
+In order to address this formidable list of barriers, the scaling up of interventions for MNS disorders requires an approach that embraces public health principles, systems thinking, and a whole-of-government perspective, as has been demonstrated by a number of countries (Panel 2).